MaterSim/AtomisticSimulation/lectures/lec_05.md

 This form shows that the VDOS is directly obtained by taking the cosine transform of the VACF, which captures the oscillatory nature of the velocity correlations and connects them to the vibrational frequencies in the system.

-### 5.5.3 Vibration Frequencies of many harmonic oscillators
+### 5.5.3 Vibration Frequencies of Many Harmonic Oscillators
-If the system has only one normal mode, we can trivially found the frequency by computing the $S(\omega)$.
+If the system has only one normal mode, we can trivially find the frequency by computing the $S(\omega)$.
 What if the system consists of two normal modes?
 The $S(\omega)$ would carry the information for both modes.
 Remember that each normal mode in a system is **orthogonal** to the others.
 Each mode will make its own contribution to $S(\omega)$.
-If these modes are identical, you will see a peak with the doubled magnitude.
-If these modes are different, you will a two distant peaks.
+If these modes are identical, you will see a peak with doubled magnitude.
+If these modes are different, you will see two distinct peaks.
 Therefore, you just need to compute the total VACF once and then compute $S(\omega)$ from its Fourier Transform.

 ### 5.5.4 Computational Experiment

-To understand the concept of VACF, we can perform a simple numerical experiment to simulate two model systems based on an O$_2$ diatomic molecule.
-In a O$_2$, the equilibrium distance is we consider the atoms are connected by a spring with $k$=1180 N/m.
+To understand the concept of VACF, we can perform a simple numerical experiment to simulate two model systems based on an O<sub>2</sub> diatomic molecule.
+In O<sub>2</sub>, the equilibrium distance is considered to be 1.16 Å, and the atoms are connected by a spring with $k$ = 1180 N/m.

-In the first model, we seek to simulate a simple vibration harmonic, by creating the initial velocities along the spring.
-In the second model, we simulate the combination of vibration and rotation by creating the initial velocites not aligned on the spring.
+In the first model, we seek to simulate a simple harmonic vibration by creating the initial velocities along the spring.
+In the second model, we simulate the combination of vibration and rotation by creating the initial velocities not aligned with the spring.

    ![Lec_05_models](https://github.com/qzhu2017/AtomisticSimulation/blob/main/Codes/lec_05_diatomic.png)

 Running the following MD code, you expect to simulate the motions and then compute the corresponding VACF and VDOS.

 ```python
 import numpy as np
 import matplotlib.pyplot as plt